zainafzal08/adventure-buddy/README.md

 # V.0

+**MVP**

 The aim of this milestone is to have just a basic page which mimics a character sheet and a handbook people can use to quickly look up spells, items etc. This will involve setting up a basic database of all things Dnd which will server as a foundation for all future features.
 This database is likely to be incomplete but hopefully can be a good starting point, in future opensourcing the database so people can add to it is how i imagine it growing / being corrected.

-Users can edit the page just as they can fill in a sheet to update health, stats etc.
+Users can edit the page just as they can fill in a sheet to update health, stats etc. Most of the page will (unlike a physical sheet) automatically update when base stats change, i.e all skills are auto calculated from prof bonus + stat.

-After any change the sheet should save, for V.0 this is done just by giving the user a unique url at which their sheet is saved.
-In later milestones there will be a login flow where users can see all of their sheets.
+After any change the sheet should save, for V.0 this is propegated to local storage.
+There is no server yet.

 List of things that the sheet should show